 If I actually sit down and think about it, I realize that one way or another, I’ve been a writer and content creator for over forty years.
 Words have always fascinated me, despite which I’m a tragically mediocre Scrabble player.
 Still, done well, writing has a unique power, precision and balance nothing else can touch.

 It’s also kind of an odd way to make a living.
 I live right next to Silicon Valley.
 I’ve been part of the founding teams of three technology startups.
 If the bright, shiny future exists anywhere, it’s here.
 Yet, I sit alone in a room and write, doing something that hasn’t fundamentally changed in about five centuries.
-It’s like glassblowing, or painting, or prostitution — a very old, anachronistic profession that’s really powered by talent more than anything else.
+It’s like glassblowing, or painting, or being a con artist — a very old, anachronistic profession that’s really powered by talent more than anything else.

 Some personal background: I grew up in a big family in the village of Painted Post, New York, in the Finger Lakes region.
 Summary: incredibly beautiful and remote, and really tough winters.
 My father was the town surgeon, and I had four brothers and sisters: Cindy, Chuck, Cassie and Molly.
 My mother was one of the first women to graduate from Cornell Law School — one of three females in the class of 1952.
 It was about as All-American a childhood as you can possibly imagine — I spent a lot of time outdoors and everyone kept time by a factory whistle, which still blows.
 I’m not sure that kind of boyhood exists anymore, which is a profound pity.

 I left for college, then lived in, among other places, Manhattan, Philadelphia, Chicago, Silicon Valley and finally, Santa Cruz, California.